aaryaamoharir/OS_Project3/devlog.md

 ## **05-11-2025 20:09PM Session**
 I realized there was an issue with me not handling duplicates in my code so I edited it to handle that in the inserts.
 Essentially, it searches through the nodes and if it finds the node then it outputs an error.

+Just worked on the readme and I think my program fits all the requirements.
+I'll try it on the cs1 server just to ensure that it works on there as well